libffcv/ffcv/README.md

       augmentation pipeline);
     - you don't have to change the model itself to make it faster (e.g., feel free to analyze models *without* CutMix, Dropout, momentum scheduling, etc.);
-    - FFCV can speed up a lot more than just neural network training---in fact, the more data-bottlenecked the application, the faster FFCV will make it!
+    - FFCV can speed up a lot more beyond just neural network training---in fact, the more data-bottlenecked the application (e.g., linear regression, bulk inference, etc.), the faster FFCV will make it!

   See our [Getting started](https://docs.ffcv.io/basics.html) guide, [Example walkthroughs](https://docs.ffcv.io/examples.html), and